 It was a Tuesday afternoon and I was headed to meet with the statutory auditors of the company.
-One of the company advisors were with me and he shared a story with me.
+One of the company advisors was with me and he shared a story with me.
 A story of a small community and the effect Rs 100 (the equivalent of $1.45) had on it.

 It was an early morning in a small village.
 A milkman gets a visit from a friend who gave him a 100 rupee bill and told him that he’s come to get it back when he needs it.
 The milkman had no money.
 He thought it was the god who sent the man to solve his problems.
 The milkman happily agreed.
 He stuffed the bill in his pocket and continues with the daily task of being a milkman.